jvalegre/robert/README.md

 ## Reference
 If you use any of the ROBERT modules, please include this citation:
-* Robert v0.1, Alegre-Requena, J. V.; Dalmau, D. 2023. https://github.com/jvalegre/robert.
+* Robert v1.0, Alegre-Requena, J. V.; Dalmau, D. 2023. https://github.com/jvalegre/robert.

-Additionally, please include the corresponding reference for Scikit-learn:
+Additionally, please include the corresponding reference for Scikit-learn and SHAP:
-* Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.
+* Pedregosa et al., Scikit-learn: Machine Learning in Python, J. Mach.
+Learn.
+Res.
+2011, 12, 2825-2830.
+* Lundberg et al., From local explanations to global understanding with explainable AI for trees, Nat.
+Mach.
+Intell.
+2020, 2, 56–67.